The business community has rallied in support of bushfire affected communities through BizRebuild, providing practical and in-kind assistance.

 KPMG have made a financial contribution to the Australian Red Cross

-KPMG are looking at ways to best utilise the skills of their partners and people to support bushfire affected communities to rebuild.
-We expect this to be a significant contribution, with a longer-term focus and commitment.
+Looking at ways to best utilise the skills of their partners and people to support bushfire affected communities to rebuild.
+This includes providing pro-bono staff to assist with BizRebuild.

 The firm will donate a substantial sum to the Australian Red Cross Bushfire Fund and the partnership will match all bushfire donations made through their workplace giving program.